EthanPeekay/Portfolio-Projects/README.md

 # Welcome to my GitHub portfolio!
-I am Ethan, a Data Analyst with a passion for turning raw data into actionable insights.
+I am Ethan, a Data Analyst (Junior Data Scientist) with a passion for turning raw data into actionable insights.
 Here, you'll find a collection of my personal and professional projects, showcasing my skills in data analysis, visualization, and modeling.

 ## About Me
 I specialize in: